This first appeared in The Havok Journal in January 2017.

 Deen: The people are being oppressed.
 The distribution of wealth is so uneven it’s ridiculous.
 There’s no education.
 Now, why is it so easy to get some of these recruits in the West?
 It’s because, as a Muslim, the hardest place to live is America, England — the West.
 That tests your faith.

 Deen: Okay, if I lived in Saudi Arabia or Pakistan, it would be very hard for me to go get alcohol.
-There’s no strip joints.
+There are no strip joints.
 You have to put in a real effort to do find vices.
 Here in the United States, almost everything is legal.
 If I want to go to a bar, I’m just going to go walk into a bar.
 Do I want to go to a strip club?
 I can go to a strip club.
 The things that test your faith are here.
 It’s the hardest place to be a Muslim.

 CPM: I get that it’s hard to deal with the temptations of the West, but you’re actually saying that it’s harder to live here than under some of the more oppressive regimes like Saudi Arabia?